acts-project/detray/README.md

 # detray

-Detray is part of the ACTS project (R&D line for parallelization), the ACTS project can be found: https://github.com/acts-project/acts.
+Detray is part of the [ACTS project](https://github.com/acts-project/acts) (R&D line for parallelization).

-This is a C++20 header only library for detector surface intersections using different algebra plugin libraries.
-It follows the navigation and propagation concept of ACTS, however, with an attempt to create a geometry without polymorphic inheritance structure.
+This is a C++20 header-only library providing a GPU-friendly tracking detector description using different [linear algebra](https://github.com/acts-project/algebra-plugins) libraries.
+It follows the navigation and propagation concept of ACTS, however, implementing a geometry using a flat memory layout and no abstract interfaces (virtual functions).
+A detray detector can therefore be constructed on the host and copied to an accelerator device in a straight-forward way.

+With the geometry description comes a fully featured, GPU-ready track state propagation implementation in inhomogeneous magnetic fields, with track parameter covariance transport including material interactions.

-## Requirements and dependencies
+## Requirements and Dependencies
-#### OS & compilers:
+#### OS & Compilers:

 - The C++ compiler must support C++20
 - The CUDA Toolkit version must be greater than major version 11

-#### Dependency
+#### Dependencies:
-- CMake
+- CMake (version >= 3.11)

 ## Getting started